Shivam-Vikash/Appscrip-task-Vikash/README.md

 3. HOME | SHOP works on sm device as well as the links SHOP SKILLS STORIES ABOUT CONTACT US

-4. Filter Categories options are api fetched
+4. Filter (CATEGORIES) options are api fetched

 5. Images and info are fetched from api